Canada Post Admin Experience

 Here you can see the ID of the manifest into which the shipment was included.
 The “Document: Artifact” link allows you to save and print out the manifest without going to the CanadaPost manifests page.

-Canada Post shipments can be tracked via the store’s Admin area by clicking the Tracking pin link in the shipment details.
+Canada Post shipments can be tracked via the store’s Admin area by clicking the Tracking pin link in the Shipment info section.
 The tracking details are displayed in a popup window:

 Where applicable, the same window may provide links to related documents; for example, a signature image or a delivery confirmation certificate.

-New requests have the status “Requires authorization”.
+New requests have the status “Issued”.
 This status means that you need to review the request and either approve or reject it.

 Help make this document better